mikemaddem/project-2/EnableRDP/readme.md

 - Impair Defenses: Disable or Modify System Firewall https://attack.mitre.org/techniques/T1562/004/

 # Summary
 enablerdp.exe is a malicious exe file.
 The file must be manually run by a user with local administror privilages on the system.
-It has been specially crafted in order to execute a series of powershell commands in the background.
+It has been specially crafted in order to execute some CMD commands in the background and execute function calls on WinReg functions.
 These commands enable RDP via a registry key, and disable all firewalls on the system.
 This implant would be used as a part of an initial phishing attack in order to gain access to a victim's system.
 After execution an attack could RDP into the box and pivot into more manual techniques.

 # APTs
 This implant employs techniques observed in real financial sectors.